Mimi's Organic Eats » Recipes » Brownies & Bars

 Instructions

-- Preheat the oven to 350°F. Line a 8 x 8-inch baking pan with parchment paper.
+- Preheat the oven to 350°F. Line a 8×8-inch baking pan with parchment paper.

-- In a large mixing bowl, add the flour, vanilla bean, baking powder, fine sea salt, cane sugar, cocoa, dark chocolate chips, egg, and egg yolk.
+- In a large mixing bowl, add the flour, vanilla bean, baking powder, fine sea salt, cane sugar, cocoa, dark chocolate chips, egg, egg yolk, and olive oil.
 Last, add the boiling water and pour it directly over the chocolate chips.
-Stir with a spatula to combine completely, ensuring all the chocolate chips are melted in.
+Whisk to combine completely, ensuring all the chocolate chips are melted in.

-- Pour the batter into the prepared baking pan.
+- Transfer the batter into the prepared baking pan and spread evenly.
 Stick the fresh raspberries into the brownie batter right on top.

 - Bake for 20 to 25 minutes or until a wooden pick inserted in center comes out clean.
 Sprinkle with flaky sea salt immediately after coming out of the oven.
 Cut into 9 bars.